nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:kiss.avif(With not much else to do, these two stuck icebergs have decided to kiss each other, rubbing their faces off, revealing the blue old ice below.)

 ::pullquote(Blue ice is harder and older.
-They come from deep in the ice sheet, formed from snow that fell at a time before humans had stepped on Europe.)
+Some of it comes from deep in the ice sheet, formed from snow that fell before humans had stepped on Europe.)

 ::image:texture.avif(Shapes and textures of icebergs vary wildly, and tell a lot about the journey they've been on.)
 In the sun, the melting ice creates channels and draws streaks on the surface.
 Under water, warm sea currents etch tiny groove-like patterns that almost seem biological.
 The berg in the foreground has recently rolled over.